Jackson's mother says he denied prescription drug problem

 AEG Live has said it did not hire or supervise Murray and could not have foreseen that Murray posed a danger to Jackson.
 Putnam said he does not plan to call Murray to testify but he will call "many, many, many doctors" Jackson saw over the years.

-AEG Live began its defense on Monday by calling former executive John Meglen to the stand shortly before court was adjourned.
+AEG Live began its defence on Monday by calling former executive John Meglen to the stand shortly before court was adjourned.

 Michael's oldest son, Prince, 16, has already testified.
 The younger children Paris, 15, and 11-year-old Prince Michael II, also known as Blanket, were not expected to testify.
 Michael's nephews T.J. and Taj Jackson, sons of brother Tito Jackson, have also testified.